nullbuddy1243/whorespondstothemiladyresponder/README.md

 # Milady Responder, Responder

-Responds to (@MiIadyResponder)[https://twitter.com/MiIadyResponder] when it says "milady" in reply to someone who follows it when they say "milady".
+Responds "milady" to (@MiIadyResponder)[https://twitter.com/MiIadyResponder] when it replies "milady" in reply to someone after they said "milady".

 # links